tips

 Entry/Exit System (EES)

-• Register your biometric details (fingerprints, facial image) at Schengen borders
+• Registers your biometric details (fingerprints, facial image) at Schengen borders

-• Track your entry and exit dates automatically
+• Tracks your entry and exit dates automatically

 For tourism, business, or family visits up to 90 days.
 This is what most non-visa-exempt travellers need.